Ansonia station

-Ansonia station is a commuter rail station on the Waterbury Branch of the Metro-North Railroad's New Haven Line, located in Ansonia, Connecticut.
+Ansonia station is a commuter rail station on the Waterbury Branch of the Metro-North Railroad system located in Ansonia, Connecticut.
+The station has one low-level side platform to the east of the track.

-Station layout

-This station has one low-level side platform to the east of the track.
 The station is owned and operated by the Connecticut Department of Transportation (ConnDOT), but Metro-North is responsible for maintaining platform lighting, trash, and snow removal.
 There is a parking lot with 50 parking spaces managed by the city of Ansonia.
+Rail service on the line is replaced by buses from July 20, 2026, to May 31, 2027, during construction that includes a reconstruction of the station with an accessible platform.

+Reconstruction

 In 2018, ConnDOT awarded a grant of $389,000 to the city of Ansonia for safety and beautification improvements to the station including improved lighting, sidewalks, and accessibility.

-Future

-In November 2021, Governor Lamont announced at Ansonia station that both Derby and Ansonia stations would be equipped with high platforms and other improvements.
-As of 2024, the state plans to add an accessible high-level platform at the station, with construction to take place from 2025 to 2027.
+In November 2021, Governor Ned Lamont indicated plans to reconstruct the five non-accessible Waterbury Branch stations, including Ansonia.
+By late 2024, construction was to take place from 2025 to 2027; Ansonia station was to cost $18 million.

+Construction began in May 2026; the new platform is expected to be open in June 2027, with the $29.2 million project fully complete in May 2028.
+The platform will be 350 feet long with a canopy over its full length.
+Buses will replace rail service from July 20, 2026, to May 31, 2027, to allow construction at Ansonia and other stations to take place.